mmistakes/minimal-mistakes/docs/_docs/16-stylesheets.md

 1. Copy directly from the Minimal Mistakes theme gem

-   - Go to your local Basically Basic gem installation directory (run `bundle show minimal-mistakes-jekyll` to get the path to it).
+   - Go to your local Minimal Mistakes gem installation directory (run `bundle show minimal-mistakes-jekyll` to get the path to it).
    - Copy the contents of `/assets/css/main.scss` from there to `<your_project>`.